 Atlas, in partnership with Unleashing Potential, offers both before and after care programming for students.
-Before care runs from 7:00-7:45am each day and aftercare runs from the end of the school day until 5:30pm.
-If you need before and/or after school programming, please contact Alexis Daniels (Site Coordinator) at (314) 728-8249 or through email at adaniels@upstl.org
+Before care runs from 7:00-7:45 am each day and aftercare runs from the end of the school day until 5:30pm.
+If you need before and/or after school programming, please contact the Atlas Unleashing Potential site phone at (314) 728-8249 or email Angela Jordan, the Director of School Aged Services, at ajordan@upstl.org.
+Derron Cason, Director of Beyond School Programming, is the primary liaison with Unleashing Potential, and he can be reached at derron.cason@atlaspublic.org.